 About Loy Krathong

+The Loy Krathong festival is held once a year on the night of the full moon and this year it falls on Tuesday November 28th.
 This gracious festival is an integral part of Thai culture.
 Although the festival has deep historical origins, the prime focus is the floating of the Krathong (offering).
-The principal belief is that while floating your Krathong away, this will also float away any misfortunes or bad lack.
+A Krathong is a lotus shaped float that is usually made from banana leaves and decorated with flowers and incense sticks.
+‘Loy’ in Thai means to float and the principal belief is that while floating your Krathong away, this will also float away any misfortunes or bad lack.
 The celebration is also a time where gratitude is offered and prayers are recited for good luck.

 Where To Buy And Create